 The Propylaea

-The Propylaea were the monumental entrances to a sanctuary in ancient times.
+The Propylaea is where the monumental entrances to a sanctuary in ancient times.
 The propylaea of the Acropolis existed of the most important access roads to the Acropolis.
 The structure on the western side of the Acropolis consisted of the main building with two side wings and three colonnades, and it had both Doric and Ionic style features.
 They never finished the porticoes.
 There are five entrances: four intended for pedestrians and one for sacrificial animals and wagons.
 The Pinakothek, the oldest painting museum in the world, was once located in the northern wing of the Propylene.

 The Erechtheion